4thline/cling/README.md

+# Cling EOL: This project is no longer actively maintained, code may be outdated.
+If you are interested in maintaining and developing this project, comment [here](https://github.com/4thline/cling/issues/244).

+---

-# Cling - The UPnP stack for Java and Android
+## Cling - The UPnP stack for Java and Android

 Cling is an effort to create a UPnP-compatible software stack in Java.
 The project's goals are strict specification compliance, complete, clean and extensive APIs, as well as rich SPIs for easy customization.